awkologist/awkologist/README.md

 - 👋 Hi, I love the programming language AWK, therefore: Awkologist 🦖
-- 👀 I’m interested in life sciences, currently with a focus on biohydrogen, bioaerosols, pollination and dog genetics
+- 👀 I’m interested in life sciences, currently with a focus on biohydrogen, bee health, pollination and dog genetics
 - 🌱 I’m always struggling to get my interests and obligation organized
 - 💞️ I love to collaborate on genetic data analysis and interpretation
 - 📫 Just contact me